PHYS3888/ZipfBible/README.md

-# Bible Analysis
+# Word Frequency Analysis of a Text

-Plot the distribution of word frequencies in the text by running:
+Plot the distribution of word frequencies in the `Bible.txt` by running:
 ```matlab
 wordFreq
 ```